learn-co-curriculum/first-console-nitrous/README.md

 It's worth pausing for a moment to reflect on how Nitrous works.
 When you signed up for Learn, we created a Nitrous "instance" for you, also known as a "container".
 You can think of this container as a virtual computer in the cloud (running on a server somewhere on the Internet), which you access in a web browser through the Nitrous interface, that gives you access to all of the things you'd expect from a real computer: the ability to browse files, create documents and interact with the shell.
 Conveniently, that's all you need to develop software.

-Let's spend a minute studying the Nitrous user interface.
-You'll notice that it's composed of three sections: (1) a file browser (2) a text editor and (3) the console.

 ## Nitrous file browser